 By: Arthur J. Jensen In C. P. Benbow & D. J. Lubinski (Eds.), Intellectual talent: Psychometric and social issues (p.
 393–411).
 Johns Hopkins University Press.
 1996 Summary Genius.
 Socially recognized outstandingly creative achievement.
 Multiple (common) traits combine to create (rare) exceptional achievement.

-Summary Encourage curiosity.
+Summary Encourage wide focus, curiosity.
 Create conditions for learning.
-Help them develop productive skills and habits.
+Support social learning (exploring).
+Guide shift to developing productive skills and habits (exploiting).
 Provide clear, consistent, mild discipline.
 Allow for plenty of free play.
 Limit activities.
-No quitting on a bad day.
-Be a good example.
-Parenting Encourage curiosity.
+No quitting on a bad

 On: How the Other Half Learns Episode: N/A Date: May 2020 Background: Author and teacher.
 Key Subjects: Discussion about the Success Academy Charter School in New York City.
 Charter school = public school (no tuition, open admissions).
 Government funded, privately